Introducing The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology

 The toughest health problems can’t be solved by one expert, or even a few. they require the smartest minds in research, the most dedicated physicians in health care and the most powerful computing power paired with artificial intelligence.
 All working together for a singular purpose — to advance discoveries from laboratories to the people who need cures now.
-UF Scripps Biomedical Research aims to take on the toughest challenges in medicine.
+The Wertheim UF Scripps Institute aims to take on the toughest challenges in medicine.
 Get ready for breakthroughs.

 a POWERFUL PARTNERSHIP